mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ### 2) Daily Digest Prompt (for KPI channel)

 ```
-Summarize today’s events from Interactions + Unknowns sheets.
+Summarize today's events from Interactions + Unknowns sheets.
 Output a 5‑bullet digest with one action per bullet, and tag the responsible agent.
 ```